gluster/libgfapi-jni/readme.md

         gluster volume create foo 127.0.2.1:/var/tmp/foo
         gluster volume start foo

-- Gluster requires that clients communicate from privileged source ports, so we need to build and test with sudo.
-You also need to make sure that the gluster libs are on the LD_LIBRARY_PATH.
+- Gluster requires that clients communicate from privileged source ports by default, so we need to disable this feature before testing.

-        sudo bash
+        gluster volume set foo server.allow-insecure on

+We also need to manually fix glusterd, since it is not affected by the previous volume configuration command.
+Edit /etc/glusterfs/glusterd.vol and add this line after the other option statements in the volume management stanza

+        option rpc-auth-allow-insecure on

+Finally, since our clients will not be privileged, we need to make the volume world writable the usual way

+        mkdir /mnt/foo
+        mount -t glusterfs localhost:foo /mnt/foo
+        chmod ugo+rwx /mnt/foo
+        umount /mnt/foo
+        rmdir /mnt/foo

+- Make sure that the gluster libs are on the LD_LIBRARY_PATH.

         export LD_LIBRARY_PATH=${GLUSTER_PREFIX}/lib

+- Now run the test

-        mvn -Pdownlaod -Plinux64 install
+        mvn -Pdownload -Plinux64 install

 - If successful, the test will have created a file called *bar* in the volume, and written *hello world* into it.